jonasfroch/jonasfroch.github.io/_pages/about.md

   - /about.html
 ---

 👨🏻‍💻 I am a third-year PhD student in Economics at the University of Cologne.
-In the fall of 2025, I visited Boston University, sponsored by Daniele Paserman.
+In the fall of 2025, I visited Boston University, hosted by Daniele Paserman.

 🔬 My research exploits natural experiments in sports settings to study decision-making, discrimination, and productivity in the workplace.